'Sword of God' Review: Violence erupts in the name of Christianity in this visually stunning film from Polish filmmaker Bartosz Konopka

 The historical epic takes place during the early Middle Ages as a bishop (Krzysztof Pieczynski) and a mute (Karol Bernacki) become shipwrecked on a small island where they attempt to convert the local natives to Christianity.
 Hatred and love walk side by side in this visually stunning film.

-Armed with a bible, a crucifix, and a sword, a bishop named Willibrord (Krzysztof Pieczynski) becomes shipwrecked on a small island where he’s saved by another shipwrecked man (Karol Bernacki) known only as “the mute.”
+Armed with a Bible, a crucifix and a sword, a bishop named Willibrord (Pieczynski) becomes shipwrecked on a small island where he’s saved by another shipwrecked man (Bernacki) known only as “the mute.”
 The holy man-warrior has been sent by his king (Jan Bijvoet from “Embrace of the Serpent”) to go out and convert the natives to Christianity or they will be wiped out.

 Cinematographer Jacek Podgórski does a superb job of illuminating the dark-toned film using a blueish tint to exude a horror atmosphere, it provides a nice contrast to the natives covered in white clay.